jemmy512/book-notes/Cpp/cpp-primer.md

         // additional deduction for conversion functions determines T = int
         // (deduced A is int***, convertible to const int* const* const*)
         ```
-    * c) if A is a `function pointer type`, the deduced A is allowed to be pointer to noexcept function, convertible to A by function pointer conversion; (Since C++17)
+    * c) if A is a `function pointer type`, the deduced A is allowed to be pointer to noexcept function, convertible to A by function pointer conversion; (C++17)
     * d) if A is a `pointer to member function`, the deduced A is allowed to be a pointer to noexcept member function, convertible to A by function pointer conversion.
-(Since C++17)
+(C++17)

 #### Explicit instantiation
 * Template argument deduction is used in `explicit instantiations`, `explicit (full) specializations`, and those `friend declarations` where the declarator-id happens to refer to a specialization of a function template (for example, friend ostream& operator<< <> (...)), if not all template arguments are explicitly specified or defaulted, template argument deduction is used to determine which template's specialization is referred to.